albrow/gopherjs-live/README.md

 Any arguments and flags will be passed through, so you can run something like this:
 `gopherjs-live -m -o js/app.js`.
 See `gopherjs help build` for more information about the supported flags.

+The program will keep running until you kill it (even if there is an error).